Beyond-the-bus-factor/resilience-resources/sessions/github-universe-2025.md

 - One area where you're most vulnerable (your 🔴 critical risks)
 - Any patterns you noticed

-I'll capture themes on the whiteboard.
+We'll capture themes on the whiteboard.

 **Full audit framework:** See [resources/bus-factor-audit.md](../resources/bus-factor-audit.md) for the complete version you can use back at your project.

 ---

-## Section 2: Succession planning scenarios (10 minutes)
+## Section 2: Succession planning scenarios

 ### Small group exercise